Dr-Dream/nats-sandbox/README.md

 ```

 ### SOME NOTE ABOUT IPs.
-Sadly but in most cases we rely on LoadBalancer services with dynamic IP.
+Sadly but in most cases, we rely on LoadBalancer services with dynamic IP.
 Which actually could change so we refer nodes
 DNS names instead of IP. k3d-[cluster name]-server-0 for linkerd gateways and k3d-[cluster name]-agent-0 for nats
 ingress connections (gateways 7222).
-It is not mandatory due fact that all LoadBalancer services exposed on all nodes.
-This just FYI.
+It is not mandatory due fact that all LoadBalancer services are exposed on all nodes.
+This is just FYI.

 ### VERY IMPORTANT NOTE!
-In terms of resource consumption k3d not starting clusters with large number of pods (our case actually).
+In terms of resource consumption, k3d is not starting clusters with a large number of pods (our case actually).
 So to start
-clusters we could use helper script.
+clusters, we could use a helper script.
 ```shell
 ./cluster/start.sh c1 c2 c3
 ```